hannahhellwig/feature-pages-for-volumental/README.md

 #### Font
 Lato

-Have a quick look at the Volumental website in the inspector tool before you start to better inherit design elements to your design.
-How much margin do they have on the page?
-What are their headings?
-Font sizes?
-And how does this change on mobile and tablet?

 ###  🤝 Teamwork

 We have invited Charlotte Andersson as a guest lecturer in agile and scrum.
 She will give you tools in how you best divide your work and work together in your teams.
 One of the challenges in this project is to learn how to work as a team.
 As a web developer this is something you do on a daily basis.